This section provides information about the hosted Elasticsearch Curator offering for the ObjectRocket Dedicated platform.

-Curator is a tool that allows you to take regular/scheduled actions against the indices in your cluster, based on pre-defined filters.
-At ObjectRocket, we’ve integrated Curator into our service so you can configure it via the UI and let us handle the day to day maintenance and execution of Curator itself.
+Curator is a tool that lets you schedule regular actions against the indices in your cluster, based on predefined filters.
+ObjectRocket has integrated Curator into the service so you can use the UI to configure it and let ObjectRocket handle the day-to-day Curator maintenance and execution.

-Curator functions generally consist of actions to perform and filters to determine which index(es) to take action against.
-Today the actions that we support on ObjectRocket are:
+Curator’s main functions consist of actions to perform and filters to decide which indices to act against.

-- Alias: Add and/or remove indices from an alias that match the specified filters.
-This feature is currently available via Early Access
+- Alias: Add or remove indices from an alias that match the specified filters.

 - Create: Create a new index.
-Today, this must follow a Delete/Close action.
+This action must follow a Delete or Close action.

-Task Name: The name for the task.
-This is a required field and just a description of what this task will do.
+Task Name: The name of the task.
+This field is required and includes a description of what this task does.

-Task Type: You can select to Delete the indices which match the filters, or Close them to writes and queries.
-This is a required field.
+Task Type: Delete or Close.
+You can choose to Delete the indices that match the filters or Close them to writes and queries.
+This field is required.

-Filters: The filters will allow you to narrow down which indices are affected by Curator
+Filters: The filters allow you to narrow which indices Curator affects.

-- Add/Remove: When the Alias Task Type is selected, you can specify separate filters for the indices you’d like to add to the alias and the indices you’d like to remove from the alias.
+- Add/Remove: When you select the Alias Task Type, you can specify separate filters for the indices you want to add to the alias and the indices you want to remove from the alias.